bodyscape/cielo_home/README.md

 7. In the Home Assistant (HA) UI go to "Configuration"
 8. Click "Integrations"
 9. Click "+ Add Integration"
-10. Search for "Cielo Home (cloud)"
+10. Search for "Cielo Home"